servalproject/app_servaldna/README.md

 Configure Asterisk to use the channel driver
 --------------------------------------------

-Two alternative sample configurations are provided, basic and advanced.
+Two alternative sample configurations are provided, basic and advanced:

-### Basic configuration

-The **conf/** directory contains a set of basic sample Asterisk configuration files.
+* the [conf](./conf/) directory contains a set of basic sample Asterisk configuration files.
+See below for instructions.

+* the [conf\_adv](./conf_adv/) directory contains an advanced set of sample Asterisk configuration files that were developed for [Commotion OpenBTS][] integration testing.
+It does not provision numbers statically in `extensions.conf`, but instead looks up the OpenBTS registered subscriber database.
+See [README-OpenBTS](./README-OpenBTS.md) for instructions.

+### Basic sample configuration

-The basic sample configuration does not use a database; all of the extensions are provisioned statically in `extensions.conf`.
+The basic sample configuration provisions all extensions statically in `extensions.conf`.
 This allows the channel driver to resolve numbers directly by asking Asterisk what is in the dialplan if `resolve_numbers` is true (false by default).
 This will result in servald responding to incoming DNA requests with its own [SID][] for all numbers provisioned in `extensions.conf`.

 For example, on Linux, copy the Asterisk configuration files: